Please contact one of the following staff for attendance concerns or questions:

 A student not in their assigned classroom during the assigned period or after the collection of the attendance sheets by the attendance personnel.

 Those in which parents or guardians call the Attendance Office at (602) 449-6001 or (602) 449-6071 from 7:00 a.m. to 3:00 p.m. on the same day the absence occurs.
 This does not include leaving school for any type of appointment during regular school hours.

 Also known as absences for attendance at religious services.
 These are a special type of excused absence in which the parent/guardian may arrange for the absence in writing prior to the planned absence.
-(Religious absences are the only absences which will be excused based on a written note.)
+(Religious absences are the only absences that will be excused based on a written note.)
 A phone call will be required if no prior written permission is obtained.

 The following instances are regarded as truancy:

-- Any absence not reported to school by phone by 3:00 p.m. on the day of the absence.
+- Any absence not reported to the school by phone by 3:00 p.m. on the day of the absence.

-- Any absence without the prior knowledge and consent of the parent/guardian is a truancy and is subject to disciplinary action.
+- Any absence without the prior knowledge and consent of the parent/guardian is truancy and is subject to disciplinary action.